jflets/FletFit-project-1-/README.md

   - The footer is valuable to the user as it encourages them to connect via social media.
 The footer also allows fast easy navigation back to the landing page section.

   ![Footer](/assets/images/footer.png)

+## Features Left to Implement

+- _Testimonial Section_

+  - The testimonial section would allow a user to read positive reviews for FletFit from active users.
+  - The testimonial section is valuable to a user as they will gain confidence that FletFit will help them.

+# Testing